bruno-strandberg/MONA/effective_mass/README.md

 ==========

 Both EffMhists.C and EffMass.C macros can be run stand-alone.
 Run them in compiled mode (do root, EffMhists.C+(...) ).
+Interfaces are documented in the code.

-Assuming sorted data in NMH/data/... directory, a python script caller.py can be used to run over several run numbers, flavors etc. Do caller.py -h for usage.
+Assuming sorted data in NMH/data/... directory, a python script EMH_caller.py can be used to run over several run numbers, flavors, energies, interactions.
+Do ```EMH_caller.py -h``` for help.
+It can also send jobs to the farm to save time.
+Combinations that do not exist (e.g. muon-NC) are ignored.

+After EMH_caller.py has been run to produce effective mass histograms in output/ for each flavor, energy, interaction, the script EM_caller.py can be called.
+This will identify missing files, summarize the data and create effective mass histograms to combined_output.

 Outputs
 ==========